QuirkyRobots/3Data/README.md

 ### Ad Blockers and Other Browsers

 * If you don't see any values in the scene, please check that your browser and VPN security policies allow ARRR 3D to communicate with the CoinGecko API.
+### Sound

+*  Because of browser built-in sound security policies, sounds may not play on first launch, until you have interacted with the page.
+*  Some sound consistancy issues have been detected on FireFox.
+This is being investigated.

 ### Performance